FusionFormer: A Multi-sensory Fusion in Bird's-Eye-View and Temporal Consistent Transformer for 3D Object Detection: Introduction

+In order to fuse information at BEV level, we must first transform the 2D image features into 3D via certain geometry view transformation~\citep{philion2020lift}.
+This process requires using a monocular depth estimation module which is an ill-posed problem and can generate inaccurate feature alignment.
+We believe that a superior approach is to exploit features from sparse point cloud to assist this process.
+Concurrently, \citet{yan2023cross} proposes a transformer to leverage positional encoding to encode image features, which can be viewed as an alternative approach to alleviate this issue.
+However, all aforementioned methods explicitly transform the point voxel features into BEV space before the fusion module by compressing the Z-axis dimensional features into vectors.
+This may hinder the performance of downstream tasks that involves height information, such as 3D object detection where one needs to predict the height of the bounding box.

-To this end, we propose a novel multi-modal fusion framework for 3D objection, dubbed FusionFormer to address these challenges.
-As shown in Figure \ref{fig1}~(b), FusionFormer can generate fused BEV features by sequentially fusing LiDAR and image features with deformable attention~\citep{zhu2020deformable}, which inherently samples features at the reference points corresponding to the BEV queries.
-By developing a uniform sampling strategy, our FusionFormer can easily sample from 2D image and 3D voxel features at the same time thus exhibits flexible adaptability across different modality inputs.
-As a result, multimodal features can be input in their original forms avoiding the information loss when transforming into BEV features.
+To tackle above problems, we propose a novel multi-modal fusion framework for 3D object detection, dubbed FusionFormer to address these challenges.
+As shown in Figure \ref{fig1}~(c), FusionFormer can generate fused BEV features by sequentially fusing LiDAR and image features with deformable attention~\citep{zhu2020deformable}, which inherently samples features at the reference points corresponding to the BEV queries.
+By developing a uniform sampling strategy, our FusionFormer can easily sample from 2D image and 3D voxel features at the same time thus exhibits flexible adaptability across different modality inputs, and avoids explicit transformation and the need of monocular depth estimation.
+As a result, multi-modal features can be input in their original forms avoiding the information loss when transforming into BEV features.
 During the fusion encoding process, the point cloud features can serve as depth references for the view transform of image features, while the dense semantic features from images reciprocally complement the sparsity of point cloud features, leading to the generation of more accurate and dense fused BEV features.
-Notably, the multimodal fusion encoder incorporates residual structures, ensuring the model's robustness in the presence of missing point cloud or image features.
-In addition, FusionFormer supports temporal fusion of historical BEV features with our proposed plug-and-play temporal fusion module based on deformable attention.
-When combined with a 3D object detection head, FusionFormer can be trained end-to-end with the state-of-the-art performance.
-Moreover, based on the flexible adaptability of FusionFormer to the input modality representation, we propose a method that utilizes monocular depth prediction results instead of the LiDAR branch to enhance the performance of camera-based 3D object detection.
+Notably, the multi-modal fusion encoder incorporates residual structures, ensuring the model's robustness in the presence of missing point cloud or image features.
+We also propose a plug-and-play temporal fusion module along with our FusionFormer to support temporal fusion of BEV features from previous frames.

+In addition, to verify the effectiveness and flexibility of our approaches, we use voxel features obtained from monocular depth estimation of only images to replace the features obtained from LiDAR point clouds to construct a FusionFormer that only uses camera modality.

 In summary, we present the following contributions in this paper: